Meadow Crest Playground in Renton

-For kids on the autism spectrum or with other special needs, a trip to the neighborhood playground can be overwhelming, socially confusing and even unsafe.
-That’s why changes afoot in playground design are so welcome.
-Modern playground design is pivoting towards meeting the needs of all children, and this has spawned new places, usually referred to as “inclusive” or “sensory playgrounds.”
+For kids on the autism spectrum or with other disabilities, a trip to the neighborhood playground can be overwhelming, socially confusing and even unsafe.
+Newer playground designs are pivoting toward meeting the needs of all children, and this has spawned great play places, usually referred to as “inclusive” or “sensory” playgrounds.

-What makes a play space a “sensory playground?”
+What makes a play space a “sensory playground”?
 In short, it’s an inclusive place for kids to play.
-The space may be fully-accessible for kids who use wheelchairs, and fenced off to contain kids who could wander or bolt.
+The space may be fully accessible for kids who use wheelchairs; it may also be fenced off to contain kids who could wander or bolt.
 These playgrounds typically offer sensory options for kids who seek them, such as wind chimes, sand to dig in, nubby surfaces, mazes to explore, mirrors, kaleidoscopes and bouncy swings.
-They also often feature safe places to escape to for children who seek refuge from typical playground hub bub; these could be an alcove, play cave or wiggle tube.
-Structures to scramble up and climb on help build muscle strength and balance, while soft surfaces below cushion potential falls.